-3.1.3 Pongola Catchment (Mandlakazi, Mkuze and Simdlangentsha Regional Water supply Area)
+3.1.3 Pongola Catchment (Mandhlakazi, Mkuze and Simdlangentsha Regional Water supply Area)

 The Pongola catchment is currently under-utilised and the only catchment area not under stress.
-This catchment area supplies the Mandlakazi Regional Water Supply Scheme from Senekal Boerdery via the Jozini Dam.
+This catchment area supplies the Mandhlakazi Regional Water Supply Scheme from Senekal Boerdery via the Jozini Dam.

-Due to the high cost involved for the construction of an off storage Fadility for the Usuthu Regional Scheme the augmentation of the Mandlakazi and Usuthu Regional Water Supply Schemes is currently investigated.
+Due to the high cost involved for the construction of an off-storage Facility for the Usuthu Regional Scheme, the augmentation of the Mandhlakazi and Usuthu Regional Water Supply Schemes is currently investigated.
 The following items should be considered:

 - Alternative sites for the off-channel storage facility should be investigated. - The possibility to reduce the capacity of the off-channel storage dam on the Kwa Nkweme River should be investigated.
-The associated risk should be taken into account. - Further investigation and planning should be carried out to produce a master plan and detailed implementation strategy for the combined schemes. - The Operational cost should also be taken into account (including levies payable to Mr Senekal.) - ZDM will have to assess their agreement with Senekal and negotiate upgrading and extensions of the existing agreement if necessary for the Usuthu supply. - Additional and future DWA water allocations and licences from Jozini Dam. - The existing abstraction Works at Jozini Dam needs to be investigated.
+The associated risk should be taken into account. - The Operational cost should also be taken into account (including levies payable to Mr Senekal.) - ZDM will have to assess their agreement with Senekal and negotiate upgrading and extensions of the existing agreement if necessary for the Usuthu supply. - Additional and future DWA water allocations and licences from Jozini Dam. - The existing abstraction works at Jozini Dam needs to be investigated.